Field of Mars Environmental Education Centre logo

 Climate change is also a potential threat for the ongoing survival of scribbly gums due to changes in temperatures and rainfall patterns.

-We can help scribbly gum populations by protecting the habitats they grow in, and by planting more through bush regeneration efforts.
+We can help scribbly gum populations by protecting their habitats and by planting more through bush regeneration efforts.

 Find out more